kamanphoebe/MIT6.S081/Pgtbl.md

 ### My solutions

-Same as the previous part, check the codes in file if needed.
+Same as the previous part, check the codes in [files](./kernel) if needed.
 Below is a brief introduction:

 `proc.c`